salmanarif86/Design/README.md

-Reimagined Intelligent Client Meeting Prep Experience
+hi Reimagined Intelligent Client Meeting Prep Experience

 Overview: Senior bankers need a fluid, contextual, and intelligent briefing system that synthesizes data into decision-ready insights.
 The current “dynamic” client brief UI is static and data-heavy, forcing bankers to manually sift for meaning.
 We propose a redesigned experience leveraging Generative AI (GenAI) to deliver a concise executive summary, highlight what’s changed, and provide interactive briefing tools – all in one integrated workflow.
 The result is a clear, summarized, and actionable client prep dashboard that reflects how senior bankers work and think.